echoe/six_sounds/README.md

-# One day of vibecoding an FM synth ...
+# Two days of vibecoding an FM synth ...

 I wanted something that was like the Opsix, and like Six Sines, but was:

 -Much simpler than the Opsix VST

--Had filters, like the Opsix, and not like Six Sines
+-Had filters, like the Opsix, and not like Six Sines.
+Especially comb filters, they're great, but I also like Low-Pass Filters.

--Worked on Linux
+-Works on Linux natively!

 Because of that, I eventually got this synth out of the AI, with a lot of testing and checking through the process.
+I also (despite my best efforts) did learn a little bit about how JUCE functions.

 Notes:

 The sound routes sequentially down.
 The volume sliders at the end of each mod matrix row will let that oscillator be heard without any filtering, though, if you want.
 In this way it can both process sequentially and in parallel.

-Disclaimer:
+The context knobs don't re-title themselves right now.
+They are:
+Sine: -C1 is Phase.
+There are no other options.
+LoPass: C1 is Cutoff, and C2 is Resonance.
+TRK controls the amount of key tracking.
+Comb: C1 is Feedback, and C2 is delay direction (fastforward or back).
+TRK controls the amount of key tracking.

+Disclaimers:
-This is the result of one day of doing this (it's actually the first time I have vibecoded anything for any reason).
-I purposefully have made the envelopes very simple - there's just a single one.
-I really don't use envelopes in a complicated way too much.
-There also is no modulation (... this is the top priority, if I attempt to make this for a whole second day).
+-This is the result of two days of doing this (it's actually the first time I have vibecoded anything for any reason).

-I have only tested this on Linux really (I havent even test installed it on windows yet).
+-I have only tested this on Linux really (I havent even test installed it on windows yet), it's just much easier to build a thousand times and check everything there since I wrote a helper script to automatically install the VST into my .vst3 folder.
+-I am not sure that everything works as shown.
+But it /appears/ to.
+Or it did at one point.

 To install:
 -It is a vst3 synth. drop it wherever your vst3 folder is.